psychemedia/middle-english-romances/sir-isumbras.md

 Bot never ȝitt als he was tho,
 One knees than he hym sett;
 He grett, and sayde wyth mylde stevene,
-" Thankede be the heghe kyng of hevene,
+"Thankede be the heghe kyng of hevene,
 My bale thane hase he bett!"
 Sir Ysambrace and that lady free
 Kyssed alle thaire childir three,